Rheas: Profile and Information

 During the non-mating season, they may form flocks between 20 – 25 birds, although the lesser rhea (Rhea pennata) forms smaller flocks than this.

-Habitat and distribution
+Habitat and Distribution

 Rheas are native to South America only and are limited within the continent to Bolivia, Argentina, Chile, Bolivia, Paraguay, Brazil, Uruguay, and Peru.

 Both species prefer open land as they are grassland birds.
 The greater rheas live in pampas, open grasslands, and Chaco woodlands.
-They usually breed near water and prefer lowlands, seldom going above 4,900 ft (1,500 metres).
+They usually breed near water and prefer lowlands, seldom going above 4,900 ft (1,500 meters).

 Leave a Reply